galawaydude/data-place/000 index/Threads and system calls.md

 - Once done, the OS gives control back to the program so it can continue running.

 The same process happens when calling `fgets()` (to read data) and `fclose()` (to close the file).

+### Types of System Calls

+Services provided by the OS are typically related to any kind of operating that a user program can perform like creation, termination, forking, moving, communication, etc.